Up to 1.5 million UK properties at risk of flooding due to melting Arctic ice

 Mr Gray said: “Russia has been frozen out of Western Arctic science following its invasion of Ukraine.
 The Arctic Council, built with the purpose of boosting collaboration with Arctic nations, is becoming less influential and much of its important work has stalled.

-“Our loss of access to Russian data is concerning, and 50% of the Arctic is now inaccessible to Western scientists.
+“Our loss of access to Russian data is concerning, and 50 per cent of the Arctic is now inaccessible to Western scientists.
 We must look into alternative international fora to champion and collaborate on Arctic research.

 “Whitehall has not been paying enough attention to the Arctic.
 Four ministers jotted around different departments with no oversight on Arctic policy is a missed opportunity.